jurassix/react-validation-mixin/README.md

 To get validation messages for a single field:

-    this.getMessages('username') // returns array of strings
+    this.getValidationMessages('username') // returns array of strings

 ### Example Component: